Optimize Workforce Planning using Linear Programming with Python

 Objective: Minimise the number of workers hired

-Following the productivity targets fixed by your manager, you must minimise the number of workers hired.
+In line with your manager's productivity targets, you must minimise the number of workers hired.

-If you do not reach this target, your P&L can be impacted, because this productivity has been used to calculate the price invoiced to your customer (retailer).
+If you do not meet this target, your P&L may be affected, as this productivity was used to calculate the price invoiced to your customer (retailer).

 Linear Programming Problem